HumanSignal/Adala/README.md

 from adala.datasets import DataFrameDataset from adala.skills import LabelingSkill

-# this is the dataset we will use to train our agent
+# this is the dataset we will use to train the agent
 # filepath = "path/to/dataset.csv"
 # df = pd.read_csv(filepath, sep='\t', nrows=100)